openmessaging/benchmark/driver-kafka/README.md

 Resource | Description | Count
 :--------|:------------|:-----
-Pulsar/BookKeeper instances | The VMs on which a Pulsar broker and BookKeeper bookie will run | 3 ZooKeeper instances | The VMs on which a ZooKeeper node will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1
+Kafka instances | The VMs on which a Kafka broker will run | 3 ZooKeeper instances | The VMs on which a ZooKeeper node will run | 3 Client instance | The VM from which the benchmarking suite itself will be run | 1